Impetigo is a common skin infection.

 Call your health care provider if you have symptoms of impetigo.

 Prevent the spread of infection.

 Keep your skin clean to prevent getting the infection.
-Clean minor cuts and scrapes well with soap and clean water.
+Wash minor cuts and scrapes well with soap and clean water.
 You can use a mild antibacterial soap.

 Reviewed By: Richard J. Moskowitz, MD, dermatologist in private practice, Mineola, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.